allguitars/ptt-nlp/README.md

 # ptt-nlp
-An NLP project that focuses on the PTT community.
+An NLP project that is focused on the PTT community.

 ## Status
 - 2018.10.30